Gorgeous Annuals for Full Sun

 The Best Flowering Annuals For Full Sun

-These are some of the best annuals for full sun to brighten up your flower beds this spring!
+These are some of the best annuals for full sun to brighten up your flower beds this summer.
 Many of these flowering annuals bloom all summer, so you’ll be able to enjoy pops of color and vibrancy all season.

 Sunflowers

+These bright blooms attract bees and butterflies with their cheery faces are so easy to grow.
 From dark red to light yellow, they come in a wide array of colorful hues.
 Sunflowers are one of the easiest flowers to grow!

 Get creative and add variety by planting red sunflowers or dwarf sunflowers.